 Collaborations and Links to Other Laboratories

-The Humanoid and Human Centered Mechatronics lab has strong links with several research lines inside IIT in the areas of compliant actuation systems and humanoid design (Soft Robotics for Human Cooperation and Rehabilitation Lab, Antonio Bicchi), Software development (iCub Facility, Giorgio Metta), Tele-operation/co-operation control (Human-Robot Interfaces and Physical Interaction Lab, Arash Ajoudaini), Robot Interfaces and Software(Humanoid Sensing and Perception, Lorenzo Natale), Whole body control (Dynamic interaction control Lab, Francesco Nori) and wearable robots (Rehab Facility, Jody Saglia).
+The Humanoid and Human Centered Mechatronics lab has strong links with several research lines inside IIT in the areas of compliant actuation systems and humanoid design (Soft Robotics for Human Cooperation and Rehabilitation Lab, Antonio Bicchi), Software development (iCub Facility, Giorgio Metta), Tele-operation/co-operation control (Human-Robot Interfaces and Physical Interaction Lab, Arash Ajoudaini), Robot Interfaces and Software(Humanoid Sensing and Perception, Lorenzo Natale), Whole body control (Dynamic interaction control, Giorgio Metta) and wearable robots (Rehab Facility, Jody Saglia).
 Many of our activities also involve collaborations within the frameworks of EU projects with other international labs and institutes including Centro E. Piagio at the University of Pisa(for Compliant Actuation and Humanoid Design), the University of Bielefeld and EPFL (for COMAN Developments) and DLR (for Compliant and Variables Stiffness actuation) and the University of Siena (Wearable Haptics)